 The egg donation process, for its many advantages and opportunities, still remains a sensitive subject for many patients.
 The anonymity enforced by many European countries often makes patients uneasy – how sure can I be that the donor actually looks like me?
 What if my child ends up looking different from me?
 These are some of the most common concerns expressed by patients.

-To dispel some of the myths and shed some light on the donor matching process, we invited Prof Evangelos Papanikolaou and Petroula Tatsi from the Assisting Nature clinic in Thessaloniki, Greece.
-Their clinic is considered one of the best in Europe, if not the world – and they’re kind enough to share their knowledge and experience with all of us.
+To dispel some of the myths and shed some light on the egg donor matching process, we invited Professor Evangelos Papanikolaou and Petroula Tatsi from the Assisting Nature clinic in Thessaloniki, Greece.
+Their clinic is considered one of the best in Europe, if not the world – and they were kind enough to share their knowledge and experience with all of us.

 As all of you know, egg donation treatments are offered mostly to patients of advanced maternal age (between 43 to 50 years of age), those affected by premature ovarian failure, women who have experienced multiple implantation failure, as well as former cancer patients and those suffering from chromosomal anomalies or genetic disorders.
 Fortunately, the negative effects of all of these medical histories can be bypassed simply by substituting the mother’s own oocytes with those of a healthy donor.
 Since the donors undergo very detailed testing before they’re allowed to donate, patients can be sure that the eggs they receive are of a sufficiently high quality.

 The question, however, remains: why would anyone decide to be a donor?
 Many potential egg donation patients express that concern.
 As monetary compensation for donations are minimal (as dictated by current legislation), why would anyone undergo such a time-consuming and sometimes physically uncomfortable process?